-To date, we have experienced supply chain disruptions for lab supplies used in our preclinical research.
-In addition, January 2021, we were notified by our contract manufacturing organization, or CMO, that the manufacture of our GMP material for the CUE-102 drug product candidate would be delayed by approximately six weeks due to the invocation of the Defense Production Act, or DPA, which gives priority to the manufacture of vaccines and other drug products used to prevent or treat COVID-19.
-The delay in the manufacturing of our CUE-102 GMP batch has impacted the expected filing date of the CUE-102 IND that was planned for the fourth quarter of 2021.
-The CUE-102 IND is now expected to be filed by the end of the first quarter of 2022 based on the revised CUE-102 GMP manufacturing date provided by our CMO.
+We have experienced supply chain disruptions for lab supplies used in our preclinical research as well as delays with some of our CROs.
+In January 2021, we were notified by our contract manufacturing organization, or CMO, that the manufacture of our good manufacturing practice, or GMP, material for the CUE-102 drug product candidate would be delayed by approximately six weeks due to the invocation of the Defense Production Act, or DPA, which gives priority to the manufacture of vaccines and other drug products used to prevent or treat COVID-19.
+The delay in the manufacturing of our CUE-102 GMP batch impacted the filing date of the CUE-102 IND, which was planned for the fourth quarter of 2021 but was instead filed on March 31, 2022.